swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

 See https://swift.org/CONTRIBUTORS.txt for Swift project authors -->

-Use exit tests to test functionality that may cause a test process to terminate.
+Use exit tests to test functionality that may cause a test process to exit.

 ## Overview

-Your code may contain calls to [`precondition()`](https://developer.apple.com/documentation/swift/precondition(_:_:file:line:)), [`fatalError()`](https://developer.apple.com/documentation/swift/fatalerror(_:file:line:)), or other functions that may cause the current process to terminate.
+Your code may contain calls to [`precondition()`](https://developer.apple.com/documentation/swift/precondition(_:_:file:line:)), [`fatalError()`](https://developer.apple.com/documentation/swift/fatalerror(_:file:line:)), or other functions that may cause the current process to exit.
 For example:

 ```swift
 extension Customer {